Every day the Good Good Good team collects the best good news in the world and shares it with our community. Here are the highlights for this week!

 In Philadelphia, roughly one in six households are food insecure — higher than the national average of 12 percent.
 And while many are familiar with growing vegetables in backyards, rooftops, and urban farms, there’s another approach gaining popularity among policymakers, nonprofits, and residents: planting food-bearing trees.

-With fruit trees in almost every neighborhood, Philadelphia provides a roadmap for others to follow.
+With seasonal fruit trees in almost every neighborhood, Philadelphia provides a roadmap for others to follow.
 A residential tree-giveaway program, a community-informed strategic plan for tree cover, and collaboration with the nonprofit Philadelphia Orchard Project (POP) are just a few ways the city is working to bring food-bearing trees to neighborhoods most in need.

 In addition, residents, joined by community gardens, schools, and hospitals, are driving the trend.